 Alcoholism.-Ontario, Manitoba, Alberta and British Columbia carry out research and education programs and operate centres for treatment, supported largely by public funds.
 Ontario, Saskatchewan and Alberta also have rehabilitation programs for alcoholic inmates of reform institutions.
-Recent legislation in Newfoundland and Nova Scotia authorizes the setting up of similar agencies to initiate research and education studies.
+Recent legislation in Newfoundland and Nova Scotia authorizes the setting up of similar agencies to initiate research and education studies in those provinces.

-Other Diseases or Disabilities.-Services for a number of chronic disabilities, such as heart disease, arthritis, diabetes, visual and auditory impairments and paraplegia, have been developed largely by voluntary agencies, assisted by federal and provincial funds.
-A brief description of the programs of some of these agencies is given in Part III, which deals with national voluntary health and welfare activities.
+Other Diseases or Disabilities.-Services for a number of chronic disabilities, such as heart disease, arthritis, diabetes, visual and auditory impairments and paraplegia have been developed largely by voluntary agencies assisted by federal and provincial funds.
+A brief description of the programs of some of these agencies is given in Part III, pp. 270-273, which deals with national voluntary health and welfare activities.

-Public Medical Care.-Public medical care programs for the general population exist in three provinces but are limited to residents of particular areas.
-Approximately one-half of Newfoundland's population receive physician's services at home or in hospital under the provincially administered Cottage Hospital Plan which is financed in part on a premium basis.
+Public Medical Care.-Public medical care programs for the general population exist in three provinces, but are limited to residents of particular areas.
+Approximately one-half of Newfoundland's population receive physicians' services at home or in hospital under the provincially administered Cottage Hospital Plan which is financed in part on a premium basis.
 Medical indigents not under the Plan may also receive care at provincial expense.
 In addition, all Newfoundland children under the age of 16 years are entitled to free medical and surgical care in hospital.
-In Manitoba and Saskatchewan, locally operated municipal-doctor programs cover about 30,000 and 167,000 persons, respectively.
-The Swift Current Health Region in Saskatchewan operates a comprehensive prepaid medical-dental care scheme for about 50,000 persons.
+In Manitoba and Saskatchewan, locally operated municipal-doctor programs cover about 28,000 and 158,000 persons, respectively.
+The Swift Current Health Region in Saskatchewan operates a comprehensive prepaid medical-dental and out-patient hospital care scheme for about 53,000 persons.
 These latter programs are subsidized to some extent by provincial health departments.

-For some years, the Provinces of Nova Scotia, Ontario, Saskatchewan, Alberta and British Columbia have provided health service programs for regular social assistance recipients-persons in receipt of means-tested old age security supplements, old age assistance, blindness and disability allowances, mothers' allowances and, in some provinces, certain child welfare cases.
+For some years Nova Scotia, Ontario, Saskatchewan, Alberta and British Columbia have provided health service programs for regular social assistance recipients-persons in receipt of means-tested old age security supplements, old age assistance, blindness and disability allowances, and mothers' allowances and, in some provinces, certain child welfare cases.
 However, Nova Scotia covers only mothers' allowance recipients and their dependants and blindness allowance recipients and, in Saskatchewan, old age assistance recipients are the responsibility of the municipality of residence.
+Manitoba began a comprehensive program in 1960 covering physicians' services in home and office as well as essential optical, dental and drug services.